zimini/MedicineTracker/README.md

 - Code improvements
     - Dead code needs to be removed, more error handlers around finding records needs to be added
     - Better use of scopes for querying
     - Better user of 'includes' to stop n+1 queries
+- More tests
+    - Feature, controller and unit